ouestdarq/php/README.md

 Note; `Client ID` value for future reference; no `secret` is provided for this client method.

 `App/Providers/RouteServiceProvider` is currently registering `routes/oauth.php` file which has the records for required routes.
-These routes are mostly a mimic of the implementation done by the upstream repository with minor syntax tweaks which serve no purpose other than to proceed with further testing of the `guard` clause, which at the moment or writing this rest inconclusive.
+These routes are mostly a mimic of the implementation done by the upstream `Passport` repository with minor syntax tweaks which serve no purpose other than to proceed with further testing of the `guard` clause, which at the moment of writing this, rest inconclusive.

 However, file also registers the routes for `/login` as `get` (view) and `post` routes.